top of page

 • Total Control: Wellspring Church demands lifelong loyalty and submission to church leadership.

-Although Wellspring markets itself as just another local church, it holds distinctive beliefs which make them feel special and separates them from mainstream Christianity.
+Although Wellspring markets itself as just a local church, it holds distinctive beliefs which make them feel special and separates them from mainstream Christianity.
 In their minds, maintaining fidelity to these beliefs justifies the practice of shunning and breaking up families.
 This website exists to warn believers and seekers of these beliefs and behaviors in advance.

 Wellspring Church's distinctive beliefs rest atop several concepts:

 1) Restorational Doctrine: Wellspring believes their doctrines are the pure, revealed doctrines of the early church.
 They claim these truths were lost soon after the original apostles died.
 They believe that God has fully “restored” these truths to them.
 These foundational doctrines were taught to them by the founder of Wellspring Church and self-proclaimed "apostle" Norman H. James.
-Since no other church holds the entirety of their distinctive blend of "restored" doctrines, they do not recognize other churches as having fully restored truth or fully correct Christian doctrine.

 4) Church Membership: Wellspring requires a "church membership commitment" which they consider a lifelong commitment to both God and the leadership of the church.
 They teach that one must permanently remain in the church they were “born in”, either physically or spiritually.
 This expectation puts members under extreme psychological pressure to remain in the community, similar to other cults and high control groups.
 Members fear leaving Wellspring Church because they fear breaking their church commitment, which the leadership likens to a marriage commitment.